seinoxygen/jquery-validation/README.md

-natural  | Checks if the field is natural decimal  | Checks if the field is decimal between[5-10]  | Checks if the numeric value is between 5 and 10 matches[#password] | Checks if the field contains the same as field id password email  | Checks if the field contains a valid email url  | Checks if the field contains a valid url time  | Checks if the field contains a valid time date  | Checks if the field contains a valid date
+natural  | Checks if the field is natural decimal  | Checks if the field is decimal between[5-10]  | Checks if the numeric value is between 5 and 10 matches[#password] | Checks if the field contains the same as field id password.
+Can be used almost any selector. email  | Checks if the field contains a valid email url  | Checks if the field contains a valid url time  | Checks if the field contains a valid time date  | Checks if the field contains a valid date cc  | Checks if the field contains a valid credit card number cc[visa]  | Checks if the field contains a valid visa credit card number.
+Options are visa,mastercard,discover,amex and diners